EXECutive Director’s Statement

-The pandemic has played a heavy roll in slowing down the progress of the Sandhills Institute.
-For the most part we have all but been closed for almost two and a half years.
-This has given me time to contemplate and rethink some of our priorities as we move forward.
-In the near future we will be diversifying and expanding our Board of Directors with both local and national members.
-After seven years, it is time that our Board play a more active roll in helping me as director guide our programing, mission and fund raising.
-We are also inviting a diverse group of artist both locally and nationally to develop an Artists Advisory Board.
+Though we are on the mend and moving full force, the pandemic has played a heavy role in slowing down the progress of the Sandhills Institute.
+However, this has given me time to contemplate and rethink some of our priorities as we move forward.
+In the near future, we will be diversifying and expanding our Board of Directors with both local and national members.
+After ten years, it is time for our Board to play a more active role in helping me, as director, guide our programming, mission, and fundraising.
+We are also inviting a diverse group of artists, both locally and nationally, to develop an Artists Advisory Board.
 It has become clear to me that other artists can give insight and clarity to rough ideas.
-Thus, only making our programing even stronger.
+Thus, making our programming even stronger.

 My biggest regret with the interference from the pandemic is the loss of momentum with our Rushville Cultural Center and Grocery Gallery.
 This project is for me the biggest priority.
-I am determined to see it to completion in the next two years.
-Fund raising has become top priority and I do hope our new Board will help get this accomplished along side me.
+I am determined to see it to completion in the next year.
+Fundraising has become my top priority, and I do hope our new Board will help get this accomplished alongside me.

-I am finally getting images up on our website of the really wonderful project, Rolling Field, done by artist Russell Bauer and Edible Carnival from New Mexico.
+We have great images documenting the many great projects we have already accomplished.
+Images are up on our website of the really wonderful project, Rolling Field, done by artist Russell Bauer and Edible Carnival from New Mexico.
 We are proud of the fact that we could commission this work and are happy to see it in other venues.
 We have placed a link to the project via Edible Carnival.
 Check it out.

-All in all, though the pandemic has been rough on us, I’d like to think it has been a time of reflection.
-Slowing down is sometimes a necessity.
-We are back, however, and we plan on getting into the full swing of things.
-As always, I invite you all to contact us, join us, participate with us and visit us at our ranch headquarters.
+As always, I invite you all to contact us, join us, participate with us, and visit us at our ranch headquarters.
 Good conversation is the basis of all community!

 Clear skies,